-- (1) If fraudulent methods were used during the examination and if this only becomes known after the certificate has been awarded, the Examinations Committee may correct the grade retrospectively and declare the examination as having been failed in part or in full. - (2) If the requirements for admission to the examination were not fulfilled while no fraudulent acts were committed wilfully and if this fact only becomes known after the certificate has been awarded, these circumstances shall be considered remedied by the passing of the examination. - (3) Students shall be given the opportunity to make a statement before a decision is taken. - (4) 1The incorrect certificate shall be withdrawn; a new certificate shall be issued if applicable.
+(1) If fraudulent methods were used during the examination and if this only becomes known after the certificate has been awarded, the Examinations Committee may correct the grade retrospectively and declare the examination as having been failed in part or in full.

+(2) If the requirements for admission to the examination were not fulfilled while no fraudulent acts were committed wilfully, these circumstances shall be considered remedied by the passing of the examination.

+(3) Students shall be given the opportunity to make a statement before a decision is taken.

+(4) 1The incorrect certificate shall be withdrawn; a new certificate shall be issued if applicable.
 2A decision according to (1) and (2) shall be excluded after a period of five years starting with the certificate's date of issue.